October 12, 1997 was Columbus Day - 15 years since I stepped on board

 Carl Benavent.
 He lived in Parguera as a

-coral island to island on the tops of all the Queen Conch.
+kid and would talk about how he and his friends could practically hop from reef to reef on the tops of all the Queen Conch.
 No more.

 Everything was there, including a Post Office, pharmacy, laundromat,

-video store, Chinese Restaurant, nice Bar & Grill called The Blues, and a
+video store, Chinese Restaurant, hairdresser, The Blues cafe and a

 popular surf shop.
 Carl’s son, David,

-was my boss, and when Stan voiced his idea for the kite shop a few months after
+was my boss, and when Cap voiced his idea for the kite shop a few months after

 we dropped anchor, Carl and David enthusiastically agreed he could build a